 Hiring a good freelancer is a tough task because of the sheer number of people you have to sift through.
 You can never really know what you’re going to get until you start working with them, but you can make sure you avoid the cowboys within the industry.
 To help you in your search, we have compiled a checklist of essentials you should refer back to.

-See also: 7 Rookie Freelancer Mistakes
+See also: Successful Freelancer